G-Node/python-neo-nixio/mapping.md

   - Objects
     - Event.times(Quantity 1D) maps to `MultiTag.positions(DataArray)` with type `neo.event.times`.
     - Event.labels(string[]) maps to the `labels` attribute of a `SetDimension` of the positions `DataArray`.
+    - The `references` attribute of the `nix.MultiTag` points to all the `AnalogSignal` and `IrregularlySampledSignal` objects that exist in the same `neo.Segment` as the event.

 ## neo.SpikeTrain